arizzitano/arizzitano.github.io-old/_source/_posts/2012-09-05-tomquest-how-i-used-django-to-throw-a-kickass-party.markdown

 title:  "Tomquest: How I Used Django to Throw a Kickass Party"
 date:   2012-09-05
 categories: writing
+summary: "Rundown of django_scavenger, the Django app I wrote for creating secure, customizable scavenger hunts, such as Tomquest."
 ---

 [Tomquest](http://www.tomquest2012.com/) is a city-wide scavenger hunt that I built specifically for my boyfriend Tom's 24th birthday.
 To handle the clues, I built a Django app that Tom accessed from his phone while on the hunt.
 I've been putting together scavenger hunts since I was a kid – sending my little brother around the house, entertaining friends at birthday parties, keeping kids busy at summer camp – and I drew inspiration from all of these hunts when coming up with the framework for Tomquest.